StauroteuthisMartin Collins, Richard E. Young, and Michael Vecchione

-- Anterior mantle opening modified into a complete cyclinder formed by muscular mantle and encircling funnel base.(See "Comments" below.)
+- Anterior mantle opening modified into a complete cyclinder formed by muscular mantle.(See "Comments" below.)

 - Primary and secondary webs present.

-- Cirri length: Longest more than twice arm diameter.
+- Length: Longest more than twice arm diameter.

-- Cirri absent from arm tips.
+- Absent from arm tips.
 Cirri end before sucker 18-24.

 - Suckers enlarged in male S. syrtensis.

 - Lies well inside of mantle cavity from free mantle margin.
 (See "Comments" below.)

 - Gills have a diagnostic form.
 The secondary and tertiary lamellae are highly branching; the primary lamellae are difficult to recognize and don't form a symmetrical series along the gill; a large afferent vessel does not dominate the "top" of the gill.

 - "Anterior" salivary glands present.

 - Large posterior lip glands present.